Velveteria: History

-The museum was established by Caren Anderson and Carl Baldwin, California natives residing in Portland.
+The museum was established by Caren Anderson and Carl Baldwin, California natives residing in Portland, Oregon.
 It opened in 2005 at 518 NE 28th Avenue with a $3 admission price.

 During the month of May 2008, a collection of works were showcased at Powell's Books.
 The museum relocated to a larger space, located at 2448 East Burnside Street, in 2008, and increased the admission price to $5.
 However, rental costs were more than three times higher and in January 2010, Velveteria closed when Anderson and Baldwin relocated to Southern California.
 According to Anderson and Baldwin, they "never made any real money" from Velveteria, a name they trademarked.
 The couple wrote a book about the museum, titled Black Velvet Masterpieces: Highlights from the Collection of the Velveteria Museum.

 In December, 2013, Velveteria re-opened as the Velveteria Epicenter of Art Fighting Cultural Deprivation in Los Angeles.
-The cost of admission is $10 as of 2017.
+The cost of admission was $10 as of 2017.
 In 2019, the Velveteria was facing financial difficulties again.